amitjoy/aspecio/README.md

 ## Debugging Aspecio

-Aspecio provides a service aptly named `Aspecio` that can show you what Aspecio sees at any time:
+Aspecio provides a service aptly named `Aspecio` that can show you what Aspecio sees in runtime:

 * which aspects are available
 * which services are woven